Austio/learning/Projects/bottom-up-cs.md

  - data transfer is normal piping `ls | grep foo`
  - data signalling `long_process | ls` when ls tries to read the pipe it is empty, so that process will be put to sleep/hibernate until long_process fills up the buffer

+ ### CP2 Numbers

+Ascii (american standard computer) is 8 bits to represent all the printable english characters.
+Vendors agree that 00000001 means something and printers / video cards can handle printing those things.
+Unicode is because there are more than just english, so we need many more bits, which allows for 32 (4 bytes)

+Hexadecimal is because it is hard to convey binary (1000100100) and base 10 would be really unnatural due to the unaligned representation and need for mental conversion.
+Hexadecimal is base 16, so can get 4 bits in a single one that uses (A-F0-9)